 As a disclaimer, he warns, “Now, I’m mixing real science and fake science here.
 So physics nerds and comic-book nerds: Deal with it.”

 The arc reactor is some kind of fusion reactor that has the ability to generate an electromagnetic field, provide clean energy, and blow things up.
 In the comics, Tony Stark uses it for various purposes, primarily to recharge his armor and other electronic devices.

 He also notably uses it in the film adaptation to power the magnet that prevents shrapnel in his chest from hitting his heart and killing him.
 Given that Marvel hasn’t provided an in-depth scientific blueprint of the reactor, Carlyle sifts through what’s known:

--The palladium is damaged by neutrons, so the specific isotope is important
+- This palladium is affected by neutrons, hence the isotope matters.